jwpinnington/APL_psa/README.md

     * Micro-services - this is on the map

-## How might our client’s B2B environment and reliance on our existing systems impact on your recommendations?
+## <a name="impact"> How might our client’s B2B environment and reliance on our existing systems impact on your recommendations?

 There is a commerical logic to seek to align the solution within the business and IT strategy of the both the client and the provider.
 As such the implicit impact on the design would be to build upon the [reliance on existing systems](#options2) of the provider.

 The providers SaaS model lowers the technolgy risk of the solution for the client.
-It also lowers the risk of the solution to the provider as the responsibility of the [non-functional requirements](#technologyNFR) lies solely with the provider and it's suppliers.
+It also ought lower the risk of the solution to the provider as the responsibility of the [non-functional requirements](#technologyNFR) lies solely with the provider and it's suppliers.
 Site reliabiltiy engineering has simple lines of control.

 ..The client's B2B environment